In this piece · 23 sections+

 A brief note on Netflix in 2026

-Bloodhounds (2023, 1 season)
+Bloodhounds (2023, 2 seasons)

 Spartacus (2010, 4 seasons)

 Premise: Gladiator rebellion, extreme slow-motion, extreme everything.
-Start: Season 1, Episode 1 — if you bail on the first episode because of the stylized dialogue, give episode 3 a try, it clicks.
+Start: Season 1, Episode 1.
+If you bail on the first episode because of the stylized dialogue, give episode 3 a try, it clicks.
 Who'll love it: people who wanted 300 to be a TV show, fans of operatic violence.
 Who'll bounce: anyone who can't handle the sex-and-gore ratio, which is roughly 1:1 and loud.
 Time: 39 episodes × 55 min ≈ 36 hours.
 Status: ended (Andy Whitfield's death changed the show permanently; Liam McIntyre carries seasons 2-3, they're still good).
 One of the most underrated finales in TV.
 A show that knew exactly what it was.

 Only-for-fans

-Outlander (2014, 7 seasons)
+Outlander (2014, 8 seasons)

 Shameless (2011, 11 seasons)